 1. Spend a morning or afternoon at a craft or farmers market

 Portland's urban park hosts 300 community events each year, many of which are FREE.
-Head over to the Square for these awesome, free upcoming events:
+Head over to the Square for summer concerts, outdoor movies, Bloomfest, and other great community events.

 Explore the Pittock Mansion's beautiful property in the West Hills of Portland, and learn the history of Henry and Georgina Pittock, the mansion's original owners.
 Admission for adults is $12, and kids under 6 are always free.